 Worried that you have lupus or are at risk of developing it?
 Come see us.

-If you’re experiencing symptoms of lupus and want to know your treatment options, or want more information about this disease, please make an appointment with Westchester Health to see one of our rheumatologists.
+If you’re experiencing symptoms of lupus and want to know your treatment options, or want more information about this disease, please call (914) 232-1919 to make an appointment to see one of our Westchester Health rheumatologists.
 We’ll examine you, evaluate your symptoms, perhaps perform some tests, then recommend the best course of treatment to hopefully reverse, or at least slow down, this chronic disease so you can lead a healthy, active life.
 Whenever, wherever you need us, we’re here for you.